gap-iispvipm/preGWAS_QC_PRC/step2_vcf_conversion_for_imputation/README.txt

-Second step pre-GWAS QC - Pol Ramon Master Final Project and template that the GAP (Genetica i Ambiente en Psiquiatria) uses as template
+Second step script - Pol Ramon Master Final Project and Template for the newest version of the GAP research group pipeline